What Research Do You Need to Do Before Creating A Nonprofit?

 Remember that you should be focusing this research on the problem your nonprofit is trying to solve.
 The first thing entrepreneurs are told when creating a business is not to fall in love with their solution, but the problem their solution is solving.
 This also applies to nonprofits!

 If you realize in your research that there is someone already doing what you want to focus on, it’s time to change.
-You should be prepared to fit the unmet needs of your community by pivoting your vision to what the actual need is.
+You should be prepared to fit the unmet needs of your community by pivoting your nonprofit vision statement to what the actual need is.

 If there is not anyone in your area serving the same purpose, you can move on to the next step.